NereusCodingAccount/learn_AI/Introduce/Files/Document/CNN.md

 #### The Softmax loss function is used for predicting a single class of K mutually exclusive classes.[nb 3]
 Sigmoid cross-entropy loss is used for predicting K independent probability values in [0, 1].
 Euclidean loss is used for regressing to real-valued labels **_(−∞,∞)_**

+---

+## Hyperparameters

+#### Hyperparameters are various settings that are used to control the learning process.
+CNNs use more hyperparameters than a standard multilayer perceptron (MLP).

+### Padding

+#### Padding is the addition of (typically) 0-valued pixels on the borders of an image.
+This is done so that the border pixels are not undervalued (lost) from the output because they would ordinarily participate in only a single receptive field instance.
+The padding applied is typically one less than the corresponding kernel dimension.
+For example, a convolutional layer using 3x3 kernels would receive a 2-pixel pad, that is 1 pixel on each side of the image.

+### Stride

+#### The stride is the number of pixels that the analysis window moves on each iteration.
+A stride of 2 means that each kernel is offset by 2 pixels from its predecessor.

+### Number of filters

+#### Since feature map size decreases with depth, layers near the input layer tend to have fewer filters while higher layers can have more.
+To equalize computation at each layer, the product of feature values **_Va_** with pixel position is kept roughly constant across layers.
+Preserving more information about the input would require keeping the total number of activations (number of feature maps times number of pixel positions) non-decreasing from one layer to the next.

+#### The number of feature maps directly controls the capacity and depends on the number of available examples and task complexity.

+### Filter (or kernel) size

+#### Common filter sizes found in the literature vary greatly, and are usually chosen based on the data set.
+Typical filter sizes range from 1x1 to 7x7.
+As two famous examples, AlexNet used 3x3, 5x5, and 11x11.
+Inceptionv3 used 1x1, 3x3, and 5x5.

+#### The challenge is to find the right level of granularity so as to create abstractions at the proper scale, given a particular data set, and without overfitting.

+### Pooling type and size

+#### Max pooling is typically used, often with a 2x2 dimension.
+This implies that the input is drastically downsampled, reducing processing cost.

+#### Greater pooling reduces the dimension of the signal, and may result in unacceptable information loss.
+Often, non-overlapping pooling windows perform best.

+### Dilation

+#### Dilation involves ignoring pixels within a kernel.
+This reduces processing memory potentially without significant signal loss.
+A dilation of 2 on a 3x3 kernel expands the kernel to 5x5, while still processing 9 (evenly spaced) pixels.
+Specifically, the processed pixels after the dilation are the cells (1,1), (1,3), (1,5), (3,1), (3,3), (3,5), (5,1), (5,3), (5,5), where (i,j) denotes the cell of the i-th row and j-th column in the expanded 5x5 kernel.
+Accordingly, dilation of 4 expands the kernel to 7x7.